 - Socially aggressive, shy or awkward

 How is it different from my child participating in a group sport or social activity?

 Extra-curricular programs typically focus on learning and participating in an activity but not the skills necessary for being successful in that activity with others.
 In our FRIENDS Groups we model and coach the skills necessary for developing relationships while participating in a variety of activities.
 While on the spot coaching is provided by our therapist – often times the most valuable feedback comes from peers.
 Children learn from each other.
 Our play groups teach, practice and reinforce the skills necessary for successful social relationships.

 Research has shown that these skills can be more important than academic skills for future success.
 Additionally, social and emotional skills help kids become good communicators, cooperative members of a team, effective leaders and caring and concerned members of their communities.
 These are the very skills that help children learn how to set and achieve goals and how to persist in the face of challenges.
 These are precisely the skills that employers will look for in the work force of the future.

 Do insurance companies typically reimburse for social skills programs?

 We invoice using the billing codes related to occupational therapy or speech and language therapy.
 These invoices provide all the information insurance companies need to process claims.
 The amount reimbursed is dependent upon what a client’s plan provides for out-of-network services.

 Tween and Teen Programs

-Our winter session is offering a tween and teen FRIENDS Group to help older kids gain greater confidence in their communication and friendship skills.
+Depending on interest, we offer a tween and teen FRIENDS Group to help older kids gain greater confidence in their communication and friendship skills.
 While we will use a developed curriculum, themes will reflect current challenges teens are facing in and out of school.